 Adults lay eggs in the dog’s external auditory canal; the complete cycle takes place in 14 to 21 days.

 The transmission of ear mites from animal to animal occurs through direct contact.
 In some cases, it can also be done by indirect contact when the animals use the same sleeping places.
-Otodectes can leave the ear canal, which explains the bilateral involvement in infested animals, but also the contagiousness of ear mites.
+Otodectes can leave the ear canal, which explains the bilateral involvement in infested animals.
+But it can also the contagiousness of ear mites.

 The most frequently observed clinical signs are ear pruritus (very severe itching) and profuse blackish, smelly discharge in the ear.

 The dog may shake its head very often or keep its head tilted to one side (usually on the side most affected).
-An auriculo-podal reflex (the dog scratches the ear very sharply with the paw) is frequently observed when a cotton swab is introduced into the ear.
+An auriculo-podal reflex (the dog scratches the ear very sharply with the paw) can frequently observe when a cotton swab is introduced into the ear.

 Ear mites in dogs usually cause otitis externa, which is inflammation of the external ear canal.
-If this scab is not treated, it can progress to purulent otitis externa, or even otitis interna.
+If this scab did not treat, it can progress to purulent otitis externa, or even otitis interna.
 The transition to chronicity (infection that lasts more than 3 weeks) can cause narrowing of the external auditory canal.

 The diagnosis is usually made by the veterinarian by observing the ear canal with an otoscope.
 Mites and the inflammatory lesions they cause are visible in the ear canal.